UNECE/ModernStats_R/_episodes/11-outputting_data.md

 teaching: 20
 exercises: 0
 questions:
-- "How can I put my text, code, and results all in one document?
+- "How can I put my text, code, and results all in one document?"
 - "How do I use knitr?"
 - "How do I write in Markdown?"